philipturner/privacy-policy/README.md

 # Privacy Policy

-We do not collect or store any information relating to your use of our apps.
+I do not collect or store any information relating to your use of my apps.

-We do not track your usage, location, or any other information which would tell who uses our apps.
+I do not track your usage, location, or any other information which would tell who uses my apps.

-Once our apps are installed on your device, they do not communicate with our servers in any way.
+Once my apps are installed on your device, they do not communicate with my servers in any way.

-We do not employ any third-party service providers.
+I do not employ any third-party service providers.

-We strongly believe that you are entitled to your privacy and we will respect your privacy.
+I strongly believe that you are entitled to your privacy and I will respect your privacy.

 ## Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
+I may update this Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
+I will notify you of any changes by posting the new Privacy Policy on this page.

 ## Contact

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us at [philipturner.AR@gmail.com](mailto:philipturner.AR@gmail.com).
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact me at [philipturner.AR@gmail.com](mailto:philipturner.AR@gmail.com).